An Evidence Based Review of Nutrition Response Testing

 I have studied nutrition science for several years now.
 In that time, I have come across many, many different theories and alternative medicine practices that have been used to assess and diagnose supposed nutritional deficiencies in people.
 So many of these are not based on sound science and, in some cases, defy the laws of chemistry, biochemistry, and physics.
 Such is the case in Nutrition Response Testing (NRT).
 Another name for this is Applied Kinesiology (AK).
 Many naturopaths and chiropractors use it to assess nutritional shortcomings and then sell supplements based on those deficiencies and “cure” many of their ailments.
 Let’s get started explaining what NRT is and why it isn’t a valid method for treating nutritional deficiencies and physiological problems.

 First, there are two phases of NRT: the analysis and the personalized health improvement program.
 The investigation is performed simply by using your body’s muscle groups in combination with acupressure points to determine where the underlying weakness is in the body.
 Using the same technique, they supposedly design a natural health improvement program to help you handle what they find in the analysis.

 STEP ONE: THE ANALYSIS

 The analysis is done by testing the body's neurological reflexes and acupressure points.
 The acupuncture points are selected from the ancient Chinese acupuncture system, which is thousands of years old.
 Holistic health practitioners claim NRT is a study of how the different points on the body's surface relate to health and the flow of energy in every organ and function.
-This is false and cannot be proven biochemically.
 It sounds great, but you find them to be grossly misrepresented when you strip these theories down to the molecular level.